zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

 - useReducer is one of the additional Hooks.
 - An alternative to the useState Hook, useReducer helps you manage complex state logic in React applications.
 - It helps in more powerful state management.
-- The `useReducer(reducer, initialState)` hook accept 2 arguments: the reducer function and the initial state.
-- The hook then returns an array of 2 items: the current state and the dispatch function.
+- The useReducer hook accept 2 arguments: the reducer function and the initial state and returns an array of 2 items: the current state and the dispatch function.
   ```jsx
    const [state, dispatch] = useReducer(reducer, initialValue);
   ```